Fabbby/deep_detection_plugin/README.md

 # JOSM Deep Detection Plugin

 ## Beschreibung
-    Deep Detection-Plugin is a plugin for creating training data for a neural network (unet), which creates building outlines based on       satellite images.
+    Deep Detection-Plugin is a plugin to create training data for a neural network (unet), which creates building outlines based on       satellite images.
     Unet implementation  https://github.com/Machuntox/unet.
-    It stores the current view of the map and the building outlines and generates training data for the Unet implementation.
+    It stores the current view of the map, the building outlines and generates training data for the Unet implementation.

    ## Building from sources